 The AUAR study area is located within the Hastings Wellhead Protection Area and the Hastings Drinking Water Supply Management Area (DWSMA), and the DWSMA is listed as high vulnerability.
-The AUAR study area is also adjacent the City of Hampton wellhead protection area.
+The AUAR study area is also adjacent the City of Hampton wellhead protection area, which is moderately vulnerable to contamination.
 According to the Hastings wellhead protection plan, the reason for the large DWSMA is due to the quality of the surface water discharge to the river and streams in the area as they appear to have more influence on the City of Hastings groundwater wells.
-The effects of infiltration within this DWSMA should have minimal or no effect on the wells in the City of Hastings.
-The surface water runoff from future development will be captured and treated in stormwater ponds prior to leaving the site that meet requirements for the City of Hampton and the NPDES Construction Stormwater Permit.
+Surface water that is captured and infiltrated will still be designed in accordance with the MPCA stormwater manual and DWSMA standards, to reduce the risk of impacting the groundwater from surface water runoff.
+The surface water runoff from future development will be captured and treated in lined stormwater ponds prior to leaving the site that meet requirements for the City of Hampton, MPCA, and MDH and the NPDES Construction Stormwater Permit.